-Code O85, Puerperal sepsis, should be assigned with a secondary code to identify the causal organism (e.g., for a bacterial infection, assign a code from category B95-B96, Bacterial infections in conditions
+Code O85, Puerperal sepsis, should be assigned with a secondary code to identify the causal organism (e.g., for a bacterial infection, assign a code from category B95-B96, Bacterial infections in conditions classified elsewhere).
+A code from category A40, Streptococcal sepsis, or A41, Other sepsis, should not be used for puerperal sepsis.
+If applicable, use additional codes to identify severe sepsis (R65.2-) and any associated acute organ dysfunction.

-1. Alcohol and tobacco use during pregnancy, childbirth and the puerperium
+1. Alcohol, tobacco and drug use during pregnancy, childbirth and the puerperium